githubatulubale/TEXT-TO-IMAGE-USING-HUGGINGFACE/README.md

 # TEXT-TO-IMAGE-USING-HUGGINGFACE
-# 🖼️ Image to Text App
+# 🖼️ Text to Image Generation App

 This project is an **AI-powered Image to Text App** built using **Hugging Face** models and a **Gradio UI**.
 It extracts text or generates image captions from images using the `stabilityai/stable-diffusion-2-1-base` model.